oguzbilgic/oguzbilgic.github.com/_posts/2010-12-02-Cloud-Browser-by-Google-or-Facebook.markdown

 Later on this browser can be improved by adding built-in apps, widgets and Instant messaging application.

-Please post comment and tell my your opinion.
-Just write “sucks” or “not bad idea”.
+Please comment and tell me your opinions.